-At least once a year the school's provision of worship will be reviewed and evaluated to consider whether it meets the needs of all pupils and whether pupils are making progress in acquiring skills and abilities in organising and leading worship.
-Regular evaluations of collective worship happen during the year (see rota) and written & photographic evidence is collected in a file as part of the information gathering/evaluation.
+At least once a year the school's provision of worship will be evaluated to consider whether it meets the needs of all pupils and whether pupils are making progress in acquiring skills and abilities in organising and leading worship.
+Regular reviews of collective worship happen during the year and written formats are collected in a file as part of the information gathering/evaluation.